 Family members and residents should have a firm understanding that it is the legal responsibility of the nursing facility to provide the highest level of necessary care.
 Any shortage of staff, funding or training is not an excuse.
 Because of that, it is essential that families take appropriate measures and seek legal counsel anytime there is a failure or deficient practice when providing cares and services to their loved one.
-Rosenfeld Injury Lawyers provide legal representation Illinois nursing home residents who have suffered neglect, abuse, and mistreatment at long-term care Homes like Thornton Heights Terrace.
+Rosenfeld Injury Lawyers LLC provide legal representation to Illinois nursing home residents who have suffered neglect, abuse, and mistreatment at long-term care Homes like Thornton Heights Terrace.

 Thornton Heights Terrace

 This Nursing Center is a 222-certified-bed ‘for profit’ Home providing care to residents of Chicago Heights and Cook County, Illinois.
 The Medicaid-participating Nursing Facility is located at:

 Chicago Heights Il 60411

 The facility provides recovery-oriented residential programs for individuals suffering from severe mental illness.
 The Home helps patients build skills necessary to maximize their independence and achieve individualized goals.